tranglq/vietstacker.github.io/_posts/2017-05-29-high-availability-of-bare-metal.md

 tags:
 - ironic
 - portgroup
+- Fujitsu
+- devstack
 - openstack
-- bare metal
 meta:
-- _publicize_pending: '1'
+  _publicize_pending: '1'
 author:
-  login:
+  login: Tuan
   email: tuanla@vn.fujitsu.com
-  display_name: Tuan
+  display_name: tuanla
-  first_name: Tuan
+  first_name: ''
-  last_name: Luong-Anh
+  last_name: ''
 ---

 # High availability of Bare Metal: Link Aggressive support in Linux with Fujitsu Server

 ## 1. Introduction ironic port groups support

 The Bare Metal Service (ironic) [3] supports static configuration of **port groups** (PG) will allow user to increase performance or provide higher reliability of network connection.
-PG can be called as bonds in Linux or NIC Teaming in Windows.
-Nova using configdrive [1] to allow utilize NIC aggregation when instance is spawned on hardware server.
+PG called as bonds in Linux or NIC Teaming in Windows.
+Nova is using configdrive [1] to utilize NIC aggregation when instance is spawned on hardware server.
 For Linux bare metal computer (BM), see kernel documentation on bonding [2] for more detail and how it is setup in Linux.

 This tutorial will show how to create bare metal computer (BM) with port groups support follow the network prototype here: